elucidata/storefront/docs/why.md

 Good question.
 'Cause I suffer from NIH-syndrome.

 OK, not really. _Actually_, after working with Flux in a couple of small projects, and about to start a very large one, there are a few things I got tired of managing/dealing with.
-As such I wanted to build a system that technically supported everything the (quasi) official [Facebook Flux]() version does, but with these rules in mind:
+As such I wanted to build a system that technically supported everything the official [Facebook Flux]() version does, but with these rules in mind:

 - No need to talk to a dispatcher directly.
 - No need to know any dispatchTokens.